rendoir/feup-ltw/README.md

 ### Run:
 1. Host a PHP server with the command **php -S localhost:8000** in your project path.
 2. In your browser, access it through **localhost:8000/index.php**

+### Requirements

+[ ] Register a new account.
+[ ] Login and logout.
+[ ] Edit their profile.
+[ ] List their to-do lists.
+[ ] Create new to-do lists.
+[ ] Add items to a to-do list.
+[ ] Mark an item as completed.
+[ ] Delete a to-do list.

+### Extra requirements

+[ ] Add extra information to to-do lists (category, title, color, …).
+[ ] Add extra information to items (date due, dependency, color, …).
+[ ] Allow items to be assigned to other users.
+Show the list of items assigned to the current user.
+[ ] Allow the creation of projects.
+A project would have a set of users and to-do lists.
+[ ] Advanced search capabilities.